SJSU-CMPE133-2023-Spring/ChessMate/README.md

 ## About the Project

-We plan to build a web platform for people pationate interested in Chess to have fun and become better.
-We have ranking online system, friendly communication and challenges, puzzles, ability to play against different levels of AI (from a begginner to a above-pro) and much more.
+ChessMate is a web based application for people passionate in or interested in the highly strategical game of chess and want to improve their chess skills.
+We offer the ability to play chess against friends casually, a ranked and ranking system, and ability to test your limits by playing against different levels of AI (from a begginner to a above-pro) and much more.

 ### Built With

+- HTML/CSS
+- JavaScript
+- PHP
 - [Stockfish](https://stockfishchess.org/)
+- Apache
+- MySQL

 ## Getting Started